Residency, Anatomical Pathology

 The Veterinary Medical Diagnostic Laboratory, Department of Veterinary Pathobiology at the University of Missouri is offering a residency training position in anatomic veterinary pathology.
 The program is designed to qualify the trainee to successfully sit for anatomic pathology certification examination by the American College of Veterinary Pathologists.

 A DVM or equivalent degree is prerequisite.
 Candidates should possess a strong academic record, evidence of interest and commitment to anatomic pathology, and must be able to communicate with clients effectively.
 The candidate is expected to pursue a Missouri veterinary license.
 The trainee may be enrolled in graduate school and may pursue the MS degree in Veterinary Pathobiology.
 Typically, residency training is accomplished in 3 years.
 Some individuals continue research training leading to a PhD degree in the area of Pathobiology.
 Visit www.vmdl.missouri.edu for further information of the program.
-The position is available beginning July 1, 2015 and is benefit-eligible.
+The position is available beginning July 1, 2016 and is benefit-eligible.
+Applications will undergo initial evaluation on December 1, 2015.
 The position will remain open until a suitable candidate is identified.
-Applications will undergo initial evaluation on December 15, 2014.

 Inquiries or applications (to include a letter of intent stating goals and interests, curriculum vitae, academic transcripts, GRE scores, and three reference letters) should be addressed to the Dr. Kei Kuroki, Chair, Pathology Resident Search Committee, UMC Veterinary Medical Diagnostic Laboratory, P.O.
 Box 6023, Columbia, MO 65205; phone 573-882-6811; FAX 573-882-1411; e-mail: firstname.lastname@example.org.